-Improved brand management requires effective partnerships for alignment with Brand South Africa and the Department of International Relations and Cooperation (DIRCO) in order to ensure speedy reaction to any potentially negative perceptions that may arise and which require the reassurance of international tourist markets.
+Improved brand management requires effective partnerships for alignment with Brand South Africa and the DIRCO in order to ensure speedy reaction to any potentially negative perceptions that may arise and which require the reassurance of international tourist markets.
 A clear framework or protocol will be developed to be agreed between DIRCO, Brand South Africa and SA Tourism which will determine how pro-active branding and speedy responses to negative external events are to be managed.

 Effective domestic tourism marketing will involve the application of greater resources for expanded marketing campaigns and greater sophistication in choosing priority segments, as well as targeted activities to unlock travel for these segments.
 A significantly expanded domestic tourism marketing budget has been allocated to SA Tourism to support this far greater focus on domestic tourism.
-Effective tourism marketing will also require an assessment of the skills capabilities for marketing of tourism at all levels in government and the private sector.
-These needs will need to be aligned with priorities identified in strategies to promote skills in the industry as outlined in the revised Tourism Human Resource Development Strategy for South Africa.
-In conjunction with this, the National Department of

-Tourism (NDT) is revising the overall Domestic Tourism Growth Strategy and will be including a programme to expand access to tourist sites for South Africans who do not readily access these important sites due to cost, travel accessibility and other factors.
-This programme will include encouraging a culture of travel amongst South Africans.
-Activities will involve improved access to key heritage (natural and cultural) sites through travel facilitation, as well as improved accessibility of other tourism offerings to targeted domestic market segments.
+Effective tourism marketing will also require an assessment of the skills capabilities for marketing of tourism at all levels of government and the private sector.
+These will need to be aligned with priorities identified in strategies to promote skills in the industry as outlined in the revised Tourism Human Resource Development Strategy for South Africa.
+In conjunction with this, the National Department of Tourism (NDT) has revised the overall Domestic Tourism Growth Strategy which has included a programme to expand access to tourist sites for South Africans who do not readily access these important sites due to cost, travel accessibility and other factors.
+This programme will encompass encouraging a culture of travel amongst South Africans.
+Activities involve amongst others, improved access to key heritage (natural and cultural) sites through travel facilitation, as well as improved accessibility of other tourism offerings to targeted domestic market segments.

 South Africa is fast becoming a notable global competitor as an attractive destination for events (business, sporting and lifestyle) and has experienced the benefits of hosting a number of large events over the last few years.
 In addition to the economic spin-offs, the hosting of major events could be used as an effective tool to help promote, position, and brand a destination.
 Events can improve the geographic and seasonal benefits of tourism, and encourage, in particular, domestic travel.
-A set of proposals will be developed on how best to encourage the hosting of events in South Africa.